Dems tighten relief benefits, firm up support for virus bill

 The two chambers' bills are largely similar, with both bearing money for state and municipal governments, COVID-19 vaccines and testing, schools, health care subsidies and tax breaks for children and lower-earning people.

-Republicans continued lashing the bill as an overpriced Democratic wish list of liberal causes that lavishes help on many who don't really need it.
+Republicans continued lashing the measure as an overpriced Democratic wish list of liberal causes that lavishes help on many who don't really need it.

 "Democrats had a choice," McConnell said.
 "They chose to go it alone, tack to the left, leave families' top priorities on the cutting room floor."